cdk-entest/vpc-alb-asg-aurora-demo/README.md

 ## Introduction

+[GitHub] this note shows basically how to develop a high performance backend app using auto scaling, application load balancer, and aurora

 - Load balancer and auto scaling group
 - Aurora multiple AZ
 - Autoscaling stratergy (not yet here )